rlmckenney/authentication-tutorial/typescript/jwt/tutorial/step-4.md

 Import it into the controller module and set the number of salt rounds to use when hashing the password.
 The higher the number, the longer it takes to generate.
 The algorithm is designed to be slow to make it harder for attackers to brute force the password hash.
 For more details on how this works, see [A Note on Rounds](https://www.npmjs.com/package/bcrypt#a-note-on-rounds).

-The default number of rounds is 10, but you can increase it to 13 or 15 for production.
+The default number of rounds is 10, but you can increase it to between 13 and 15 for production.
 I like to use 14, which should be about 1.5 seconds to generate a hash.
-You probably want to inject this value from an environment variable, so you can adjust it to your runtime environment without modifying the code.
+You probably want to inject this value from an environment variable, so that you can adjust it to the compute power of your runtime environment without modifying the code.

 ```typescript
 import bcrypt from 'bcrypt'

 const SALT_ROUNDS = Number(process.env.SALT_ROUNDS) || 14
 ```

+#### How does that transform work?

+The `transform()` method is a powerful feature of Zod that allows you to modify the data before it is returned from the validation process.
+This is useful when you need to do some data transformation before storing it in the database.
+In this case, you are hashing the password before storing it in the database.

+The `transform()` method takes a function that receives the parsed (validated) data and returns the transformed data.
+The function can be synchronous or asynchronous.
+Asynchronous in this case, since you to `await` the hash method of the `bcrypt` library.

+> [!IMPORTANT]
+> You are responsible for the content and the shape (type) of the data that is returned from the `transform()` method. **This is powerful, but use it carefully.**
+> Notice that the code defines two different types for the `InsertSchema` and `UpdateSchema` objects.
+This is because the `store` method needs the `userId`, `loginName`, and `passwordHash` fields, while the `update` method only needs to send the `passwordHash` to the database.

 ### 4.2.3 Refactor the User schema module